freaug/ART3400/lab_arduino/week_one/readme.md

 [LED Reference](https://learn.adafruit.com/all-about-leds?view=all) - A helpful reference for more information on LEDs

+[In Class Activity 2](https://www.arduino.cc/en/Tutorial/BuiltInExamples/Fading) - Pulse Width Modulation, fading the intensity of an LED

+### Materials Needed:
+* Arduino
+* Breadboard
+* Jumper Wires
+* Resistor
+* RGB LED

-[In Class Activity 2](https://docs.arduino.cc/built-in-examples/basics/DigitalReadSerial) - Button Press, click on the link to see the circuit diagram and code for this example.
+[In Class Activity 3](https://docs.arduino.cc/built-in-examples/basics/DigitalReadSerial) - Button Press, click on the link to see the circuit diagram and code for this example.

 #### Materials Needed:
 * Breadboard